Life, Biology, and Capitalism

 The third method used to counter awareness is the most prevalent.
 This is to present evolution as the explanation for everything that occurs in living systems, thereby making awareness and volition superfluous.
 In this perspective the cell is construed as an intricate machine that arose through a series of blind evolutionary steps and operates in lockstep fashion without an explicit coordinating agent.
 This is barely conceivable, but it is especially implausible today because we understand the advantages of embedded intelligence.
 A modern thermostat, for example, doesn’t achieve its sophistication by elaborating on the mechanical structure of the past, but by replacing it with software – that is, embedded human intelligence.
 Why wouldn’t nature adopt the same approach?
 Why wouldn’t awareness be employed for coordination purposes to keep cell complexity within manageable limits?
 Evolution would still play a critical role, but it would not be burdened with explaining a vast array of stunningly complex tasks.

 Another attempt to circumvent awareness is a philosophical position called panpsychism.
 This claims that consciousness is a fundamental feature of all matter.
 Thus, every electron, neutron, and proton has some primitive level of consciousness, and what we experience is a highly sophisticated version of this.
 In my view panpsychism deserves consideration, but no-one has yet explained how an elementary particle, which presumably lacks a complex internal structure, could interact with the world in a volitional manner.
-It is one thing to assert that this volition exists, but quite another to demonstrate how it could arise in such a simple and homogeneous environment.
+It is one thing to assert that this volition exists, but quite another to demonstrate how it could arise in such a simple environment.
 Another critical point is that panpsychism, like mechanism, erases the boundary between life and non-life.
-In mechanism nothing is conscious, whereas in panpsychism everything is conscious.
+In mechanism nothing is conscious, whereas in panpsychism everything is.
 Either way life is nothing special and, as discussed below, can be fully exploited for profit.

 Standard and Vital Biology

 Standard biology ignores the fact that awareness is life’s essential element, and thus rejects the volition and purposeful behavior exhibited by even the simplest forms of life.
 It should therefore be superseded by the discipline of vital biology.
 The main aim of this term is to emphasize that the field should study life as a whole rather than just its physical underpinnings.
-The term also pays homage to the supporters of vitalism.
+It also pays homage to the supporters of vitalism.
 Although these scientists had a confused conception of life, they showed great courage in rejecting the straitjacket of biological mechanism.

 Vital biology will explicitly recognize awareness, volition, and purpose.
 However, these are all subjective factors that fit uncomfortably into the empirical world of science.
 Because vital biology is intended to be the scientific successor to standard biology, I must address this topic before I proceed.